peacalm/cpp-luaw/README.md

 l.set("o", std::move(o)); // by move
 // or
 l.set("o", Obj{});
-// the variable "o" can access members of Obj registered in Lua scripts.
+// The variable "o" can access all registered members of Obj
 ```
   </td>
 </tr>